 Dividend Income and Paid-in-kind Dividends: Dividend income is recognized on the date dividends are declared.
-Dividend income may be reversed in the event that a previously declared dividend is no longer expected to be paid by the portfolio company.
 The Company holds preferred equity investments in the portfolio that contain a payment-in-kind dividend ("PIK dividends") provision.
 PIK dividends, which represent contractually deferred dividends added to the equity balance, are recorded on the accrual basis to the extent that such amounts are expected to be collected.
 The Company will typically cease accrual of PIK dividends when the fair value of the equity investment is less than the cost basis of the investment or when it is otherwise determined by management that collection of PIK dividends are unlikely to be collected.
 If management determines that a decline in fair value is temporary in nature and the PIK dividends are more likely than not to be collected, management may elect to continue accruing PIK dividends.